Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 };
 ```

 Your keys and IDs should be stored securely.
-For simplicity, in this example they are stored in a separate `keys` file:
+For ease, in this example they are stored in a separate `keys` file (this method is not secure for production):

 ```javascript
 const initParams = {